-Representatives from the two sides held meetings last month in hopes of hashing out the differences, according to Mayor Pat Burt, who along with council member Tom DuBois represented the city in the negotiations with a new group that calls itself the Palo Alto Community and Business Alliance.
+Representatives from the two sides held meetings last month in hopes of hashing out their differences, according to Mayor Pat Burt, who along with council member Tom DuBois represented the city in the negotiations with a new group that calls itself the Palo Alto Community and Business Alliance.
 The group includes the Silicon Valley Leadership Group, the Palo Alto Chamber of Commerce and NAIOP Silicon Valley, which represents commercial developers.

 Neither side walked away entirely satisfied.
-In recapping the negotiations at the June 20 council meeting, Burt said that the business group proposed a list of demands, including a far lower tax rate, and refused to consider any alternatives from the city.
+In recapping the negotiations at the June 20 council meeting, Burt said that the business group proposed a list of demands, including a far lower tax rate, and refused to consider alternatives from the city.

 "They declined to accept any changes other than what they had put as their demands the week before," Burt said.

-Burt said he was "shocked" that the group had not moved an inch from their initial positions and that it had "basically put out an edict and a demand that if we didn't do what they demand, they would exercise their power to use almost unlimited resources to defeat what we believe is in the interests of our community, and our residents and our businesses."
+Burt said he was "shocked" that the group had not moved an inch from its initial positions and that it had "basically put out an edict and a demand that if we didn't do what they demand, they would exercise their power to use almost unlimited resources to defeat what we believe is in the interests of our community, and our residents and our businesses."

 Business leaders, for their part, indicated they remain firmly opposed to the city's effort.
-When asked this week about the recent negotiations, the Silicon Valley Leadership Group and the Palo Alto Chamber of Commerce issued a joint statement in which they called the business tax "an unfortunate example of the wrong policy and the wrong time."
+When asked last week about the recent negotiations, the Silicon Valley Leadership Group and the Palo Alto Chamber of Commerce issued a joint statement in which they called the business tax "an unfortunate example of the wrong policy and the wrong time."

 "While we support the ultimate objective of ensuring a better future for Palo Alto, the current proposed tax would have a chilling effect on the local economy by making Palo Alto a much more expensive place to do business," the June 6 statement reads.

 Council members also agreed last month to apply only half of this tax rate for the first 24 months, thus giving businesses time to adjust.
-And in another reversal, the council agreed to accept a a 35-year sunset date and to remove a prior provision that would have allowed the tax rate from the consumer price index increase to roll over from one year to another.
+And in another reversal, the council agreed to accept a 35-year sunset date and to remove a prior provision that would have allowed the tax rate from the consumer price index increase to roll over from one year to another.

-The measures aim to quell some of the business group's opposition and to counteract some of its campaign claims.
+The changes aim to quell some of the business group's opposition and to counteract some of its campaign claims.
 Even with the addition of the sunset date, the group's website, Bad4PA.org, continues to characterize Palo Alto's proposal as a "forever tax."

 "Business owners still find it hard to make ends meet and they simply can't afford a business tax at this time," Weidanz told the council.

 Yet in recent talks with the city, business leaders also made it clear that their opposition to the tax is not unconditional.
-The Silicon Valley Leadership Group and the Chamber of Commerce noted in their joint statement this week that the business coalition has "presented a credible alternative that would protect small and medium-sized businesses, provide stability so businesses could forecast future payments, and make larger businesses pay a greater share, comparable to rates in most neighboring communities throughout Silicon Valley."
+The Silicon Valley Leadership Group and the Chamber of Commerce noted in their joint statement that the business coalition has "presented a credible alternative that would protect small and medium-sized businesses, provide stability so businesses could forecast future payments, and make larger businesses pay a greater share, comparable to rates in most neighboring communities throughout Silicon Valley."